stu-speed/xppython3-headless-dev/docs/AI_CODING_GUIDE.md

 It can often identify obvious issues.
 However, for deeper bugs:

-- AI may confidently suggest incorrect or destructive changes
+- AI will confidently suggest incorrect or destructive changes over and over.
-- AI may misinterpret the root cause
+- If you are uncertain of the proposed fix, ask AI to verify with debug logging.

 Do these things to make AI debugging much more effective:
 - ask AI to add debug logging to relevant methods